surprisetalk/writings/essays/Single-Wheeled Vehicles.md

-# Wheels

-## The Elegance of Single-Wheeled Vehicles
+# The Elegance of Single-Wheeled Vehicles

 I'm surprised that there's not more single-wheeled vehicles out in the world.